Portuguese Roller Hockey Cup

 The Portuguese Roller Hockey Cup (Taça de Portugal de Hóquei em Patins) is a Portuguese roller hockey knockout competition open to all domestic clubs.
 Following a series of knockout rounds, the competition winner is determined in a final-four mini-tournament, held in a neutral venue at the end of the season.
-The winners play in the following season's edition of the CERS Cup, unless they have already qualified for the CERH European League via league placing.
+The winners play in the following season's edition of the WSE Cup, unless they have already qualified for the WSE Champions League via league placing.